 In summary, the focus of the TORQ Recovery System is to ensure that everything is replenished, so that each time you train, you’re a fully fuelled vehicle with a highly tuned engine.

-PHASE 1 // Follow the TORQ Fuelling System: Fundamental to the recovery process is ensuring that you fuel properly and what better way to do this than by following the TORQ Fuelling System.
-Take the time to read about the TORQ Fuelling System if you haven’t done so already.
-On the Fuelling System page, we don’t only explain how fuelling aids performance, but we also demonstrate through animation how the consumption of exogenous carbohydrate, through taking on board energy drinks, gels, bars and chews whilst exercising spares your internal endogenous stores of carbohydrate.
-If you look after your internal stores of carbohydrate, you leave less work for your recovery product to do.
-So we can safely say, that as long as you fuel properly in the first place and make an effort to consume rich sources of carbohydrate and protein from your regular diet after exercise, you may not need to use a recovery product at all!
+PHASE 1 // Follow the TORQ Fuelling System: Fundamental to the recovery process is ensuring that you fuel properly and we have designed the TORQ Fuelling System to do just that.
+If you haven’t done so already, take the time to read about it HERE.
+On the Fuelling System page, we don’t only explain how fuelling aids performance, but we also demonstrate through animation how taking on board exogenous carbohydrate sources, through the consumption of energy drinks, gels, bars and chews whilst exercising, spares your internal endogenous stores of carbohydrate.
+If you look after your internal stores of carbohydrate, you leave less work for your recovery products to do, so it could follow that as long as you fuel properly in the first place and make an effort to consume rich sources of carbohydrate and protein from your regular diet after exercise, you may not need to use a recovery product at all!

 PHASE 2 // Consume TORQ Recovery Drink or Bar(s) within 15 minutes of exercise completion: There are 2 ways you can look at Phase 2.
 If you haven’t followed Phase 1 and fuelled properly for one reason or another and the exercise session has been ‘significant’, you will benefit greatly from following Phase 2, because this is all about putting back what you’ve lost.
 Your endogenous stores of carbohydrate will have taken a big hit and you will need to replenish them.
 The intended role of Phase 2 is, however, is to combine competent fuelling during exercise with the use of TORQ Recovery Drink or TORQ Recovery Bar immediately afterwards.
 Combining Phase 1 with Phase 2 as a cumulative process will provide a much more comprehensive level of recovery than following either Phase 1 or 2 on their own.